brainbox001/chat-app/README.md

 # chat-app
-A simple low level chat app, built on top of tcp module of node js
+A simple low level chat app, built on top of node's tcp module.